Founder and CEO of Education Africa,

 However, it hasn’t always been smooth sailing for James or for Education Africa.

-During James’ early years at school he was diagnosed with dyslexia and was consequently required to attend a special needs school.
+During James’ early years at school he was diagnosed with dyslexia and ADHD, and was consequently required to attend a special needs school.
 He eventually did enter mainstream schooling, so he has first-hand, personal experience of what it means and takes to overcome educational challenges.
 On reflection, this has been to his benefit as he knows that education does not come easily and it has enabled him to develop unique, world class training methods and educational materials.

 After school James worked in the family business, and in the late 1980’s, when South Africa was going through its turbulent times of change, James saw the desperate need to bring communities together through social cohesion.
 In the early days of Education Africa, James met Walter Sisulu and they instantly formed a connection.